Anticipated closing costs

 • Title Insurance

-Sellers: As we hammer out your sale, not only will I work to get the very best sales price, but I'll also push for lower closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you know exactly what you're paying for.
+Sellers: As we get through the details of your deal, not only will I work to get the very best sales price, but I'll also advocate for lower closing costs.
+And once we've come to an agreement, I'll describe in detail the closing costs so you know exactly what you're paying for.

-Buyers: If you are purchasing a house in Lexington County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a tolerable range so you're not stunned when you reach the closing appointment.
-I'll be happy to look over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you are buying a property in Lexington County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not surprised when you reach the closing table.
+I'll be willing to review the LE with you, answering your questions and highlighting any estimates that seem off.

 Got a Question?